mjc284/mjc284_fsm_processor/README.md

 ```

 ### Compilation <a name="Compilation"></a>
 The language made for this processor is named the "state sequence description language".
 The syntax is very similar to C with only 'if', 'while', 'define', plus a new 'state' statement.
+The compiler for this language follows the basic model of tokenizing the code first and processing the type of statement, scope, and variables afterwards.
 The following example code exaplains all the possible syntax in this language:

 ```
 //Comments can be added -